 Most of this is manageable if you set it up correctly from the start.
 It becomes expensive and painful when you don’t.

-Your DPO has personally led privacy programs at 100+ organizations, including Amazon, Coinbase, and Robinhood.
-We've helped US tech companies navigate EU expansion without slowing down their go-to-market.
+You work directly with a senior DPO.
+Experience across 100+ companies including Amazon, Coinbase, and Robinhood.
+We’ve helped US tech companies navigate EU expansion without slowing down their go-to-market.

 What we handle for US to EU expansion